-- The organization has the capability and commitment to vigorously pursue recommendations that emerge from the project.
+- The organizations involved have the capability and commitment to vigorously pursue recommendations that emerge from the project.

-- The organization clearly understands what The Forbes Funds supports through grant funding.
+- The organizations clearly understand what The Forbes Funds supports through grant funding.

 Approved grant recipients seeking to hire outside consultation will use the following process: